mikethemadkiwi/mkHelper/README.md

 Madkiwi's FiveM Helper Library

 Current Exports:
-PlayerNotification - Displays a notification using the player's headshot. useful for showing personal messages or character related info.
+PlayerNotification - Displays a notification using the player's headshot.
 CharacterNotification - Displays a notification based on the character headshot requested.
 DictionaryNotification - Displays a notification based on dictionary texture images.
 BasicHelperText - Displays Basic Help Text in the top left.